Uber Accident Rules, Laws, and Injury Settlements in California

 Due to the rapid growth of Uber, Lyft, and other Transportation Network Companies (TNC’s), many states are discovering an infinite variety of possible threats and regulation challenges.

-When questioned, Jarvis Murray of the Los Angeles Department of Transportation Network Companies is quoted as saying, “Their rapid rise — and essentially unregulated rise – have led to increased congestion, as well as an increased concern related to crimes committed by TNC drivers, including sexual assault.
-Despite these issues, local jurisdictions have been unable to obtain any data related to TNC operations, drivers or even driver conduct.”
+When questioned, Jarvis Murray of the Los Angeles Department of Transportation Network Companies stated that, “Their rapid rise — and essentially unregulated rise – have led to increased congestion, as well as an increased concern related to crimes committed by TNC drivers, including sexual assault.
+Despite these issues, local jurisdictions have been unable to obtain any data related to TNC operations, drivers, or even driver conduct.”

 According to the Los Angeles Department of Transportation, there are approximately 100,000 to 250,000 TNC drivers in Los Angeles, which can average over 8.9 million trips a year.
 For the protection of its citizens, California has attempted to manage Uber by assigning the following rules:

 Drivers themselves have protested against mistreatment and unfair wages.
-There has been so much debate over whether Uber and Lyft should consider their drivers as employees that the state has drafted the bill AB5, which will make it more difficult for companies to hire drivers as independent contractors.
-The bill has been approved by the state Assembly, and the California Senate will be voting on the proposal by the end of the summer.
+There has been so much debate over whether Uber and Lyft should consider their drivers as employees that the state drafted the bill AB5, which will make it more difficult for companies to hire drivers as independent contractors.
+The bill has been approved by the Assembly and the California State Senate, and was signed by Governor Gavin Newsom on September 18, 2019.

-The amount of money you will get from an Uber settlement is dependent on various factors.
+The amount of money you will get from an Uber accident settlement is dependent on various factors.
 In many situations, the victim’s damages are measured along with liability.
-For example, if you are a pedestrian struck by an Uber driver, your settlement could be affected by the lighting on the road, the time of day, and even the color of your outfit.
-Always hire a qualified rideshare lawyer to achieve the best result.
+For example, if you are a pedestrian struck by an Uber driver, your settlement could be affected by the lighting on the road, time of day, and even by the color of your outfit.
+Always hire a qualified rideshare lawyer to achieve the best outcome.